Migraine

 - Associated symptoms include nausea, vomiting, photophobia, and phonophobia.

-- Classic migraine includes aura; common migraine occurs without aura.
+- Classic migraine includes aura; common migraine occurs without aura, and some clients progress through prodrome-aura-attack-postdrome stages.

 - There is no cure, so management focuses on trigger avoidance plus acute and preventive therapy.